MicrosoftDocs/edge-developer/microsoft-edge/webview2/reference/win32/0-9-538/webview2-idl.md

 DLL export to create a WebView2 environment with a custom version of Edge, user data directory and/or additional options.

 browserExecutableFolder is the relative path to the folder that contains the embedded Edge.
 The embedded Edge can be obtained by copying the version named folder of an installed Edge, like 73.0.52.0 sub folder of an installed 73.0.52.0 Edge.
-The folder should have msedge.exe, msedge.dll, and so on.
-Use null or empty string for browserExecutableFolder to create WebView using Edge installed on the machine, in which case the API will try to find a compatible version of Edge installed on the machine according to the channel preference trying to find first per user install and then per machine install.
+The folder should have msedgewebview2.exe, msedge.dll, and so on.
+Use null or empty string for browserExecutableFolder to create WebView using Edge installed on the machine, in which case the API will try to find a compatible version of Edge installed on the machine according to the channel preference trying to find first per machine install and then per user install.

 The default channel search order is stable, beta, dev, and canary.
 When there is an override WEBVIEW2_RELEASE_CHANNEL_PREFERENCE environment variable or applicable releaseChannelPreference registry value with the value of 1, the channel search order is reversed.